abdulvahapmutlu/atrial-fibrillation-smolk/README.md

 ## Overview

-**AtrialFibrillation-Classification-SMoLK** is a deep learning project designed to classify arrhythmias, specifically focusing on atrial fibrillation (Afib), using the MIT-BIH Arrhythmia Database and SMoLK (Sparse Mixture of Learned Kernels).
+**Atrial Fibrillation Classification SMoLK** is a deep learning project designed to classify arrhythmias, specifically focusing on atrial fibrillation (Afib), using the MIT-BIH Arrhythmia Database and SMoLK (Sparse Mixture of Learned Kernels).
 The project leverages a neural network model with learned filters to achieve high classification accuracy across multiple classes.

 ## Features